AndrewRadev/splitjoin.vim/README.markdown

 ## Usage

 This plugin is meant to simplify a task I've found too common in my workflow: switching between a single-line statement and a multi-line one.
+This plugin offers the following default keybindings, which can be customized:
+* `gS` to split a one-liner into multiple lines
+* `gJ` (with the cursor on the first line of a block) to join a block into a single-line statement.

 I usually work with ruby and a lot of expressions can be written very concisely on a single line.
 A good example is the "if" statement: